-In reviewing a collection of his work titled Simon Says: The Best of Roger Simon (Contemporary Books), Martha Jablow of the New York Times compared him to H.L.
+In reviewing a collection of his work, "Simon Says: The Best of Roger Simon," Martha Jablow of The New York Times likened him to H.L.
 Mencken and Russell Baker.

-His first book on presidential politics titled Road Show was published by Farrar, Straus & Giroux and received rave reviews from the New York Times, the Boston Globe, the Los Angeles Times, the Philadelphia Inquirer, Newsweek and Time.
+His first book on presidential politics, "Road Show," about the 1988 campaign, received rave reviews from The New York Times, The Boston Globe, the Los Angeles Times, The Philadelphia Inquirer, Newsweek and Time.

-His book on the 2000 presidential race, Divided We Stand, was published by Crown Publishers/Random House in 2002.
-The Boston Globe said, "Simon is known for his droll humor and bracingly pithy distillations of complex issues."
+About his book on the 2000 presidential race, "Divided We Stand," The Boston Globe said, "Simon is known for his droll humor and bracingly pithy distillations of complex issues."

 The Associated Press has called his work "sensitive, relevant and written with understated elegance."

-Simon was a staff columnist at The Baltimore Sun from 1984 to 1995, and first gained renown as an investigative reporter and columnist during his 12 years at the Chicago Sun-Times.
+Simon was a staff columnist at The Baltimore Sun from 1984 to 1995 and first gained renown as an investigative reporter and columnist during his 12 years at the Chicago Sun-Times.